 Another important consideration when making a Will is the appointment of your Executors – the people who will deal with your estate in the event of your death.
 Ideally, these should be business-minded family or friends or could be professional advisors.
-If you want to appoint a professional advisor as an executor when making a Will, make sure you find out their charges before doing so.
+If you want to appoint a professional advisor as an executor, make sure you find out their charges first.

 You might also want to consider passing on your digital assets when making a Will, such as online bank accounts and digital music collections.
-Further information and a Digital assets checklist can be found in our next steps to making a Will.
+Further information and a digital assets checklist can be found in our next steps to making a Will.

 After you’ve looked after your family and friends, you may wish to leave a gift to a charitable cause that is close to your heart.
-Legacies from supporters make up a very important income stream for many charities.
+Legacies from supporters make up an important income stream for many charities.
 If you do want to leave a charitable gift when making a will, the donation can be as small or large as you like.
 You can use our search tool to help find a charity close to your heart.

 For more information on any of the above, please download our guide to making a Will.